MattFiler/OpenCAGE/README.md

 For any game configuration, the toolkit provides options to back-up and reset user-made changes.
 Backed-up changes can be distributed to other users of the mod tools to try and promote a healthy community!

-To learn how to distribute any backed-up configurations, check out the [Mod Tools Wiki](https://github.com/MattFiler/LegendPlugin/wiki).
+To learn how to distribute any backed-up configurations, [check out the wiki](https://github.com/MattFiler/LegendPlugin/wiki).

 Edited game content is not included in the back-up/reset functionality due to the size of some of the files.
 Manually backing up certain files is recommended, or alternatively, Steam can provide the option to reset to vanilla by validating files.